 Self-proclaimed or otherwise, we all know that history buffs take a special kind of pride in their uncanny memory for details, names, places, and quirky facts.
-Taking their encyclopedic knowledge on the road can be an extra special treat — so whether you’re the history buff or you’re planning a trip with someone special, here are some of the best cities for history buffs across the United States.
+Taking their encyclopedic knowledge on the road can be an extra special treat.
+So whether you’re the history buff or you’re planning a trip with someone special, here are some of the best cities for history buffs across the United States.
 Hint: we’ve skipped most of the obvious ones to give you some new ideas!

 San Francisco, CA

 History buffs with a particular bent towards music will be in heaven in this southern city.
-Head over to Levitt Shell to soak up the juju from some of the greats: Elvis Presley opened there for Slim Whitman, arguably playing the first-ever rock’n’roll concert anyone’s ears had ever heard.
+Head over to Levitt Shell to soak up the juju from some of the greats.
+Elvis Presley opened there for Slim Whitman, arguably playing the first-ever rock’n’roll concert anyone’s ears had ever heard.
 The opportunities to view recording studios and historic concert venues in Memphis will keep any music lover grinning.
-For another side of Memphis, visit the Slave Haven Underground Railroad Museum at the Burkle Estate, pay your respects at the Martin Luther King Jr. memorial, or visit the oldest African-American congregation in Memphis, First Baptist Beale Street started in 1865.
+For another side of Memphis, visit the Slave Haven Underground Railroad Museum at the Burkle Estate.
+Then go pay your respects at the Martin Luther King Jr. memorial, or visit the oldest African-American congregation in Memphis, First Baptist Beale Street started in 1865.